google/google-analytics-utilities/README.md

 In order to access this information, you must have at least read and analyze permissions for the accounts, properties, and views you are interested in.
 If you want to create goals, you must have edit permissions for the view you want to create the goals in.

+## How to Access the Spreadsheet

+It is strongly recommended that you use the template spreadsheet to use the Google Analytics Utilities script.
+Follow these steps to make a copy of the template spreadsheet and start using the script:

+1. Join [this group](https://groups.google.com/g/google-analytics-utilities-users) to gain access to the spreadsheet.
+2. Create a copy of [this spreadsheet](https://docs.google.com/spreadsheets/d/1kJqwYNed8RTuAgjy0aRUooD__MIPqzUeiDF5LZ7v1aI/).

+The spreadsheet is now ready to use the Google Analytics Utilities sheet.
+The first time you run a function from the menu, you will need to authorize the permissions for the script and then run the function a second time.

+If you are not copying the script, then the Google Analytics API and Analytics Reporting API services need to be enabled.

+## Enable Google Analytics 4 Utilities

+In order to use the Google Analytics 4 utilities, you must first connect your spreadsheet to a Google Cloud project with the Analytics Admin API enabled.
+To do so, follow these steps:

+### Create a Cloud Project

+1. Navigate to [console.cloud.google.com/home](console.cloud.google.com/home) and either create a new project or select and existing one
+2. Navigate to [console.cloud.google.com/apis/library](http://console.cloud.google.com/apis/library) for your project and search for “Google Analytics Admin API”
+3. Enable the Google Analytics Admin API
+4. Navigate to [console.cloud.google.com/iam-admin/settings](console.cloud.google.com/iam-admin/settings) for your project and copy the project Number

+### Connect App Script to Cloud Project

+1. Open the script connected to your spreadsheet by going to Extensions > App Script
+2. Click on “Project Settings” in the left-hand navigation to modify your project settings
+3. Under Google Cloud Platform (GCP) Project, click “Change project” and paste your project ID from earlier
+4. Click “Set Project”

+Your script can now start using the Google Analytics Admin API to request information about Google Analytics 4 accounts.

 ## Show and Hide Sheets

 To make managing the sheets easier, you can show or hide sheets related to Universal Analytics and Google Analytics 4.